Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Trial Run Form-Image, taken from the Countdown and Form closing phase.

-We run all kinds of validation checks on the data entered into the TextBox before accepting it.
-The entered data also can be part of any calculations and the result may be saved in another TextBox on the Form.
-These actions we could do on the Form from the Class Module, whether the TextBox's Control Source is assigned to a Table field or not.
-The only difference is that the data is not stored anywhere, but we could run the required data validation checks away from the Form Module and in the stand-alone Class Module.
+We often run various validation checks on the data entered into a TextBox before accepting it.
+The entered data may also participate in calculations, with the results stored in another TextBox on the Form.
+These operations can be handled from the Class Module, regardless of whether the TextBox’s Control Source is bound to a table field or not.
+The only difference is that, in the unbound case, the data is not stored anywhere—but we can still perform all necessary validations outside the Form Module, within the stand-alone Class Module.

 The Collection Object replaces the Object Array.

-With the new Coding procedure, we could reduce the number of Event Subroutines of a particular type into a single one.
+With the new Coding procedure, we could reduce the number of Event Subroutines of a particular Event into a single one, without writing a separate Event Procedure for each Textbox.

 For example, check the following sample Exit() Event Procedure of three TextBoxes written under a single Event Subroutine: